 What types of side effects do monoclonal antibody drugs cause?

-However, monoclonal antibody treatment for cancer may cause side effects, some of which, though rare, can be very serious.
-Talk to your doctor about what side effects are associated with the particular drug you're receiving.
+Monoclonal antibody treatment for cancer can cause side effects, some of which, though rare, can be very serious.
+Talk to your health care provider about what side effects are associated with the particular drug you're receiving.
 Balance the potential side effects with the expected benefits to determine whether this is the right treatment for you.

 Common side effects